SURFnet/eduxchange-eu-tech-docs/index.md

   - `persons`: Personal Information
   - `results`: Enrollment and results

-  To make the scope identifier unique, the institutiond primary domain is added.
+  To make the scope identifier unique, the institution's primary domain is added.
   So to request access to the personal data of a student of MyUniversity, the scope `institution.tld/persons` is requested.

   Currently, these scopes are known for EutoTeQ institutions:

-  - demoinst01.eduxchange.eu/persons
+  - `demoinst01.eduxchange.eu/persons`
-  - demoinst01.eduxchange.eu/results
+  - `demoinst01.eduxchange.eu/results`
-  - demoinst02.eduxchange.eu/persons
+  - `demoinst02.eduxchange.eu/persons`
-  - demoinst02.eduxchange.eu/results
+  - `demoinst02.eduxchange.eu/results`
-  - taltech.ee/persons
+  - `taltech.ee/persons`
-  - taltech.ee/results
+  - `taltech.ee/results`
-  - du50.vc.cvut.cz/eq/resource/v5/persons
+  - `du50.vc.cvut.cz/eq/resource/v5/persons`
-  - du50.vc.cvut.cz/eq/resource/v5/results
+  - `du50.vc.cvut.cz/eq/resource/v5/results`
-  - technion.ac.il/persons
+  - `technion.ac.il/persons`
-  - technion.ac.il/results
+  - `technion.ac.il/results`
-  - tueacc-surf.osiris-link.nl/persons
+  - `tueacc-surf.osiris-link.nl/persons`
-  - tueacc-surf.osiris-link.nl/results
+  - `tueacc-surf.osiris-link.nl/results`

   When receiving a token, the MyUniversity's API endpoint **must** validate if the scope is valid for the API being called.